The5thAxiom/The5thAxiom/README.md

 # Hello 👋, I am Samridh and welcome to my github page
 I like to code, am a language nerd and ❤️ to cook!

+UG student at [VIT, Chennai](https://chennai.vit.ac.in/) pursuing a BTech in Computer Science and Engineering | Member of [Linux Club, VIT Chennai](https://github.com/lugvitc)

 [📷](https://www.instagram.com/samridhpaatni/)

 # 💼 Projects